Angie Xtravaganza: Death and legacy

 Xtravaganza was diagnosed with AIDS in 1991 and subsequently developed Kaposi's sarcoma, for which she received chemotherapy.
 Due to the aggressive stage of the disease, Xtravaganza ceased her hormone usage while receiving her cancer treatment.
 Despite her illness, Xtravaganza continued to care for her children.
-Xtravaganza died alone in New York City in 1993 at the age of 28 from AIDS-related liver disease, although it has also been speculated that her liver problems stemmed from her long-term use of black market hormones.
+Xtravaganza died at the height of the AIDS crisis in New York City in 1993 at the age of 28 from AIDS-related liver disease, although it has also been speculated that her liver problems stemmed from her long-term use of black market hormones.
 At the time of her death, Xtravaganza’s body was covered with lesions as a result of the cancer.

 Over 100 mourners attended Xtravaganza’s funeral, sharing the sentiment that “voguing and ecstatic, elaborate balls, had died along with Angie”.
 Xtravaganza was cremated and her ashes returned to her family, who buried them under her birth name.
 Three weeks later, The New York Times published an article about the ball scene, featuring a photograph of Xtravaganza with the headline "Paris Has Burned", recounting the untimely deaths of many of its central personalities, including Xtravaganza.
 In 1994, Junior Vasquez released a single entitled "X" which was dedicated to Xtravaganza.